 Simply put, managers are more effective—and the organizations they work for are more profitable—when they behave as if their employees are in charge of them, not the other way around.

-Managers are more effective, in other words, when they subordinate themselves to their employees.
-Good management happens when managers listen to, and support those they manage.
-And bad management happens when managers try to use their ‘authority’, and dictate, control, coerce, or otherwise attempt to tell their employees what to do.
+Managers should see themselves as subordinate to their employees, in other words.
+This is the critical insight that will make you a better manager.
+Good management happens when you listen to, and support those you manage, while bad management happens when a manager attempts to use their ‘authority’ to dictate, control, coerce, or otherwise tell their employees what to do.

-Most managers today behave in ways which hurt, rather than help the organizations they work for
+Most managers behave in ways that hurt, rather than help the organizations they work for

-Businesses that engage in traditional, top-down management practices put themselves at a competitive disadvantage.
-In that, they not only jeopardize their own and their workers’ livelihoods, they put their organization’s very survival at risk
+Businesses that choose to adopt traditional, top-down management practices put themselves at a competitive disadvantage relative to their rivals, and thus jeopardize the organization’s very survival

 Your company’s organization chart (if it has one) is probably upside down

-And that, in turn, that will make your business more efficient, more effective, more competitive, and more likely to succeed.
+And that, in turn, will make your business more efficient, more effective, more creative, more competitive, and therefore more likely to succeed.